nayere6342/sep11-freedom-project/tool/learning-log.md

 # Section #10:
 ### Nayer Ebraheim - 3/17/25

 ### Main Content:

 For some context; like every log I have done so far, I believe that over the months that actually I have learned a ton over these mouths.
 This is why I researched things before I started this learning log.
-To get a better feel for how I'm going to layout the whole document for this project that's connect to kaboom.js.
-That why I did it to get a better understanding of the js framework.
+To get a better feel for how I'm going to layout the whole document for this project that's connected to kaboom.js.
+That is why I did it to get a better understanding of the js framework.
 I started researching the framework because I mostly forgot the framework itself.
 Since I had completely stopped researching the parts I needed for the project.

 ### Content Process:

 Moving on to the content process; I have done a lot of research over the mouth like I said before, To get a better feel for how I'm going to layout the whole document for this project that's connected to kaboom.js. for the major reason of understanding the framework better.
 That's simply why I did it.
 Now, this research I kept trying to find more things to use for my project, even if it was small things.
 Such as having an object follow your mouse or even a moving ball that gets destroyed if it collides with the borders of the window.
 With just these two things you have yourself a game of pong.
 As shown in the preview bellow in this;